 How to check whether you cope with availability?
 Follow my lead:

-- Number of bounces: the number of clients who leave during waiting.
-All it takes is waiting on hold for one minute and almost 60% of customers will hang up or close the chat.
+Number of bounces: the number of clients who leave during waiting.
+All it takes is waiting on hold for one minute, and almost 60% of external customers will hang up or close the chat.
 Keep the waiting time to a minimum (30 min max) and have enough reps on the line if you want to reduce customer churn.

-Do I even need to tell you that being nice is the one of the basic customer service standards?
-Sure, we all know that it’s better to start a conversation with a simple Hello and after that jump to issue details.
+Do I even need to tell you that being nice is one of the primary standards for customer service?
+Sure, we all know that it’s better to start a conversation with a simple Hello and, after that, jump to issue details.

-A friendly tone helps you sound likeable and credible.
-Too bad that you can’t mirror the customer’s tone when chatting, though take a good note if you are a call center service rep. In live chat interactions though, you can even use a little bit of humor.
+A friendly tone helps you sound likable and credible.
+Too bad that you can’t mirror the client’s tone when chatting, though take a good note if you are a call center service rep. In live chat interactions, though, you can even use a little bit of humor.
 It won’t go amiss.

 All in all, people face your support or sales team first.
 Help your staff polish not only chat etiquette but also use metrics to see if their friendliness is no harm.

 Follow-up survey: if you think that the job is done right after you hang up on a client or close the chat, it’s not.
 Send a follow-up survey to get much input from the client and understand what can be improved.
 Ask different questions, like whether a service agent was friendly enough and if they are professional.

 Net Promoter Score (NPS): it measures how likely a client can refer your brand to others.
 NPS is a (post service) survey, with a scale from 0-10.
 To calculate the NPS, take the percentage of Promoters (10 – 9) and subtract the percentage of Detractors (0 – 6).
 The excellent customer service standard examples here would be Tesla, with an NPS of 96, Netflix – 68, Amazon – 62, and Starbucks – 77.